Coordinating Committee on Manipur Integrity

 The Coordinating Committee on Manipur Integrity (COCOMI) is a joint body of Meitei civil society organisations in the Indian state of Manipur.
 It came into being in 2019 in the wake of the peace talks between the Indian government and Naga rebel groups, as the latter sought autonomy and integration of the Naga-inhabited areas of Manipur into a Greater Nagaland.
-COCOMI campaigns for maintaining the "territorial integrity" of Manipur, which was a princely state under the British Raj and became part of the Indian Union upon India's independence.
+COCOMI campaigns for maintaining the "territorial integrity" of Manipur, which was a princely state under the British Raj and became part of the Indian Union upon India's Independence.

 During the 2023–2024 Manipur violence, COCOMI acted as the main representative body of the Meitei community.

 Organisation

 COCOMI is an activist body in Manipur that strives for preserving the "integrity" of Manipur, which essentially means preserving the territory of Manipur as it existed as a princely state at the end of British Raj in 1947.
 Any form of division or cession of this territory is sternly opposed.
 The organisation is described as an "umbrella body" of several civil society organisations of Meitei ethnicity.
 It was described in October 2019 as having been "recently formed".
 Its convener at that time was mentioned as Sunil Karam.

-In 2023, COCOMI was headed by Jeetendra Ningomba as its coordinator.
+In 2023, COCOMI was headed by Jeetendra Ningombam as its coordinator.
 Upon the end of his term in January 2024, he passed on the office of coordinator to Somorendro Thokchom.
 (Note: The coordinator's name is also written as "Somendro Thokchom" in some sources.)